From ‘Happy Gilmore’ to ‘Click’: 26 Iconic Adam Sandler Movies

 “Okay, ‘ding-dong.’
 That’s my new catchphrase.
 I’m not sure when I’m gonna use it, but you’ll know when I do.” – Adam Sandler as Skeeter Bronson

 Skeeter Bronson (Sandler) is a loving uncle to his young niece and nephew.
-These kids have big imaginations, especially when it comes to taking Uncle Skeeter’s bedtime stories on creative tangents involving medieval knights, wild west cowboys, and space trekking aliens.
+These kids have big imaginations thanks to Uncle Skeeter’s bedtime stories chock full of creative tangents involving medieval knights, Wild West cowboys, and space-trekking aliens.

-When their fictional stories manifest in real life, Uncle Skeeter realizes the power of family, dreams, and imagination.
+When the family’s fictional stories manifest in real life, Uncle Skeeter realizes the power of family, dreams, and imagination.

 Watch: Bedtime Stories*

-*Bedtime Stories is available with The Disney Bundle.
+*Bedtime Stories is available with the Disney+, Hulu Bundle Basic/Premium.
 Access content from each service separately.

 Love comedies?
 Discover more funny movies streaming now on Hulu.